marcingolenia/mcode/src/pages/blog/2020-03-15-database_migrations_tips.md

 This can be tempting because it's C# - the language you love but there are 2 drawbacks:

-1. This is really verbrose - try to write it in SQL.
+1. This is really verbose - try to write it in SQL.
-2. After few months you will come to a funny and sad situtation asking yourself a question:
+2. After a few months you will come to a funny and sad situtation asking yourself a question:

    > Damn!
-What was syntax in pure SQL to create foreign key?
+What was syntax in pure SQL to create a foreign key?

 This happened to me and I also got similar feedback from my friend.